-The Series B-2 Preferred Stock is convertible at any time on or after the PDUFA Date (as defined in the Series B-2 Certificate of Designation) at the option of the holders thereof; provided that the holders thereof will be prohibited from converting shares of Series B-2 Preferred Stock into shares of the Company's common stock if, as a result of such conversion, such holders (together with certain affiliates and "group" members of such Holders) would beneficially own more than 4.985% of the total number of shares of the Company's common stock then issued and outstanding.
+The Series B-2 Preferred Stock will be convertible at any time on or after the PDUFA Date (as defined in the Restated Series B-2 Certificate of Designation) at the option of the holders thereof; provided that the holders thereof will be prohibited from converting shares of Series B-2 Preferred Stock into shares of the Company's common stock if, as a result of such conversion, such holders (together with certain affiliates and "group" members of such Holders) would beneficially own more than 4.985% of the total number of shares of the Company's common stock then issued and outstanding.
 The Series B-2 Preferred Stock will not be redeemable.
 In the event of the Company's liquidation, dissolution or winding up or a change in control of the Company (each, a "Liquidation Event"), the holders of Series B-2 Preferred Stock will receive, prior to any distribution or payment on our common stock, an amount equal to the greater of (i) \$1,000 per share (in the case of a change in control, transaction consideration with such value), or (ii) the amount (in the case of a change in control, in the form of the transaction consideration) per share each such holder would have been entitled to receive if every share of Series B-2 Preferred Stock had been converted into common stock immediately prior to such Liquidation Event, in each case, plus any declared but unpaid dividends thereon.
-With respect to rights upon liquidation, the Series B-2 Preferred Stock ranks senior to the common stock, on parity with any Parity Securities (as defined in the Series B-2 Certificate of Designation) and junior to existing and future indebtedness.
-Except as otherwise required by law (or with respect to approval of certain actions involving the Company's organizational documents that adversely affect the holders of Series B-2 Preferred Stock and other specified matters regarding the rights, preferences and privileges of the Series B-2 Preferred Stock), the Series B-2 Preferred Stock does not have voting rights.
-The Series B-2 Preferred Stock is not subject to any price-based anti-dilution protections and does not provide for any accruing dividends, but provides that holders of Series B-2 Preferred Stock will participate in any dividends on the Company's common stock on an as-converted basis (without giving effect to the limitation on conversion described above).
-The Series B-2 Certificate of Designation also provide for partial liquidated damages in the event that the Company fails to timely convert shares of Series B-2 Preferred Stock into common stock in accordance with the Series B-2 Certificate of Designation.
+With respect to rights upon liquidation, the Series B-2 Preferred Stock will rank senior to the common stock, on parity with any Parity Securities (as defined in the Restated Series B-2 Certificate of Designation) and junior to existing and future indebtedness.
+Except as otherwise required by law (or with respect to approval of certain actions involving the Company's organizational documents that adversely affect the holders of Series B-2 Preferred Stock and other specified matters regarding the rights, preferences and privileges of the Series B-2 Preferred Stock), the Series B-2 Preferred Stock will not have voting rights.
+The Series B-2 Preferred Stock will not be subject to any price-based anti-dilution protections and will not provide for any accruing dividends, but provides that holders of Series B-2 Preferred Stock will participate in any dividends on the Company's common stock on an as-converted basis (without giving effect to the limitation on conversion described above).
+The Restated Series B-2 Certificate of Designation will also provide for partial liquidated damages in the event that the Company fails to timely convert shares of Series B-2 Preferred Stock into common stock in accordance with the Restated Series B-2 Certificate of Designation.

-46,991,521 Shares of Common Stock Warrants to Purchase up to 46,991,521 Shares of Common Stock Pre-Funded Warrants to Purchase Shares of Common stock
+4,784,688 Shares of Common Stock Warrants to Purchase up to 4,784,688 Shares of Common Stock Pre-Funded Warrants to Purchase Shares of Common stock

-Pre-Funde Purchase up to 46,991,521 Shares of Common at Warrants to Purchase Shares of Common sto
+Pre-Funded Warrants to Purchase Shares of Common stock

+Tie-runded warrants to i dichase Shares of Common stock

 PROSPECTUS

 Roth Capital Partners

-Roth Capital Lateners
+Ttotal Suprem 1 un energ

-The date of this prospectus is , 2020
+The date of this prospectus is , 2021